martinchapman/blog/_posts/2025-08-28-personal-brand.md

   alt="logos over the years"
 %}

 Efforts of note include _Monkey!
 Tiger!
 Llama??_ {% include ref.html ref="'Monkey!
 Tiger!
-Llama??'" %}, an esoteric brand name designed to emphasise the uniqueness of outputs (the appearance of a llama does not fit the sequence) but was ultimately too conceptually convoluted.
+Llama??'" %}, an esoteric brand name designed to emphasise the uniqueness of outputs (the appearance of a llama does not fit the sequence), but was ultimately too conceptually convoluted.
 It was likely inspired by [similar brands](https://web.archive.org/web/20161004200032/http://3sheep.co.uk/) at the time.

 {%